lengfeld/subpatch/README.internal.md

 Add docker/podman/debbootstrap contains to test different python3 versions, different git versions and different distros.

-The "version" argument/command should also print the verison of the use superproject and subproject tooling, e.g. git, svn, tar
+The "version" argument/command should also print the version of the use superproject and subproject tooling, e.g. git, svn, tar

 Add documentation how to update subpatch to a new version